sarahhenderson/Crafty-Social-Buttons/src/README.txt

 *	[csblink] for the *Link buttons*
 *	[csbshare] for the *Share buttons*
+*  [csbnone] will hide the *Share buttons* on a post/page where they would otherwise normally appear

 If your theme doesn't have a widget area where you want the buttons to be placed, you can include them by editing your theme template.
 Just include one of these links in your template to generate the buttons: